allison-wing/TCrad-bubble/README.md

 # TCrad-bubble
-Model configuration files and post-processed output data files from Wing (2021) bubble simulations of TC radiative feedbacks.
+Model configuration files and post-processed output data files from Wing (2021): Acceleration of tropical cyclone development by cloud-radiative feedbacks, J. Atmos.
+Sci., submitted.

 Each sub-folder contains model input files for each set of simulations: